walles/px/README.md

 Python-2.7 is available on Ubuntu 12.4 Precise and OS X, it has [psutil](https://pythonhosted.org/psutil/), `virtualenv` and a number of options for turning programs into statically linked binaries.

-# TODO for initial release
-* Add making-a-release instructions (`./pants binary px` basically) to this document
-* Add a section about installation instructions to this document.

 # TODO Continuous Integration
 Add a `.travis.yml` config to the project that: